jsheise/lumavate_list/README.md

 Update 5/28/19 7:00pm:
  - fixed above issue, see commits for details
  - potentially worth noting that I am back to using CDN for Angular, as that was not an issue

+# Additional developement notes can be found in notes.txt